CUQI-DTU/Paper-Implicit/README.md

-Here we collect ome experimental codes/notebooks to explore the use of regularized priors in recoverying linear PDEs.
+Here we collect some experimental codes/notebooks to explore the use of regularized Gaussian priors in recovering linear PDEs.